jessecambon/tidygeocoder/README.md

 currently supported services are the [US Census](https://geocoding.geo.census.gov/), [Nominatim (OSM)](https://nominatim.org), [Geocodio](https://www.geocod.io/), and [Location IQ](https://locationiq.com/).
-You can find an example of geocoding landmarks in Washington, DC [here](https://jessecambon.github.io/2019/11/11/tidygeocoder-demo.html).
+In addition to the usage example below, you can find a blog post I wrote on geocoding landmarks in Washington, DC [here](https://jessecambon.github.io/2019/11/11/tidygeocoder-demo.html).

-Batch geocoding (passing multiple addresses per query) is supported for the US Census and Geocodio services.
-Only unique addresses are passed to geocoder services to reduce query sizes.
+Batch geocoding (passing multiple addresses per query) is used by default for the US Census and Geocodio services when multiple addresses are passed as input.
+The OSM and Location IQ services don’t support batch geocoding.
+Also only unique addresses are passed to geocoder services to reduce query sizes.

 ## Installation